Source code for ae.core

 =============================================================

-your application (and of other ae namespace modules/portions).
+your application project (and of other ae namespace modules/portions).

 core constants